VirgilSecurity/virgil-sdk-python/documentation/guides/virgil-card/creating-card.md

 # Creating Card

 This guide shows how to create a user's **Virgil Card** – the main entity of **Virgil Services**.
-Every user/device is represented by Virgil Card with all necessary identificational information.
+Every user/device is represented by Virgil Card with all necessary identification information.

 Every developer can create a user's **Virgil Card** (visible within the Application) or **Global Virgil Card** (visible to anybody and not related to the Application).